 Baby Gender upgrade: Are you having a boy or a girl?

 We are also offering our clients the option of learning the gender of their unborn child!
 For just an additional £149, a baby gender report can be included with the results of your prenatal paternity test.
 Please note that this upgrade does not require an additional sample from the expectant mother.
 Opt for this upgrade today and discover if you are having a boy or girl!

 |How many weeks pregnant must I be to take the test?|

 |Can previous pregnancies or miscarriages affect my test results?|

 |Will the test results indicate the gender of the child?|

 A qualified person such as a doctor or a nurse is required to collect the blood sample for this test.
-However, the alleged father’s sample which can either be nails (at least 7 clippings) or saliva can be collected by the test participants themselves following the instructions provided in the kit.
+However, the alleged father’s sample (cheek cells) can be collected by the test participants themselves following the instructions provided in the kit.
 Once both samples are collected, they need to be placed in the biohazard bag which can then be inserted in the white box provided.
 The next step is to insert the box into the courier pouch provided and to contact the courier and arrange an appointment to have your samples collected.

 Please organise to have the samples collected on the same day of collection and within a short period of time as the samples need to return to the laboratory within 5 days.

 The expectant mother must be in at least her 9th week of pregnancy, starting from the first day of your last menstrual period (7 weeks from conception).
 We cannot directly assist you in confirming how many weeks pregnant you are but we can guide you to a pregnancy calculator.